-The District is full of awesome things to do, see and eat, but we all feel like venturing out into the world every now and then.
-That’s why we’ve put together this list of 10 awesome day trips from Washington DC.
+The District is full of awesome things to do, see and eat.
+From gorgeous restaurants to exciting exhibitions, the city has it all.
+But we all feel like venturing out into the world every now and then.
+That’s why we’ve put together this list of 11 awesome day trips from D.C..
 We’ve organized them from closest to furthest to make deciding where to go easier.
 Check them out!

 1. Old Town Alexandria, VA (22 mins)

-Ok so, Alexandria is so close to DC you could technically argue it’s like not leaving the city at all…But hear me out.
-This lovely town is full of fun things to see and do like visiting its brand new cat café, exploring its streets in search of historic sites or walking along the Potomac.
-If you’re up for it, you can also drive out to Mount Vernon, George Washington’s old estate.
-The historical site has recently changed its program to also share the stories of those enslaved at Mount Vernon plantation along with that of President Washington and his family.
+Ok so, Alexandria is so close to D.C. that you could technically argue it’s like not leaving the city at all…but hear me out.
+This lovely town is full of fun things to see and do like visiting its new cat café, exploring its streets in search of historic sites or walking along the Potomac when it’s filled with holiday decorations.
+If you’re up for it, you can also drive out to Mount Vernon, George Washington’s old estate to spend an afternoon learning about our first president and the history of others who lived and worked at Mount Vernon.

 2. Brookside Gardens, MD (45 mins)

-Spread out over 50 acres of land, the beautiful Brookside Gardens are located inside Wheaton National Park.
-The gardens are divided into several different areas that visitors can see including a butterfly garden, a rose garden, an aquatic garden, and a Japanese style garden.
+Spread out over 50 acres of land featuring a Garden of Lights for the holidays, the beautiful Brookside Gardens are located inside Wheaton National Park.
+The gardens are divided into several different areas that visitors can see including a butterfly garden, a rose garden, an aquatic garden, and a Japanese-style garden.
 They’re open from dawn until dusk every single day of the year so you can visit them pretty much any time you want!

 3. Baltimore, MD (1 hr)